matze/git-pick-from/README.md

 # About

-`pick-from` is a text user interface for the Git cherry pick command.
+`git-pick` is a text user interface for the Git cherry pick command.
 Given a branch name on the command line

-    $ pick-from <branch>
+    $ git pick <branch>

 it will show a list of commits differing between the `HEAD` and the given
 branch: